 On BBC 4’s 2019 The Media Show podcast, PR specialist Keren Haynes said: “If you took out PR-related stories from the news agenda these days, you would end up with a pretty big pool.”

-For example, in the beginning of April 2020, the online media world exploded with articles covering the fact that OnlyFans.com’s subscriptions rose sharply since the coronavirus quarantine.
+For example, at the beginning of April 2020, the online media world exploded with articles covering the fact that OnlyFans subscriptions rose sharply since the coronavirus quarantine.

 "A lot of content in both private and state-owned media comes directly from PR firms."